juanantonio284/my_python_notes/README.md

   code (exponential running time as size of the input gets larger).
 The explanation in this page is much more detailed than anything that was given.
 There is a `.py` file with the code ready for running

+* `computerphile--loops_vs_recursion.md` a transcript from an interview with professor David Brailsford in which he discusses when recursions are truly needed ("to cope with those really hard problems that fell outside nested for-loops")

 ### abstraction